 Modern Anatolian

-Chef Mehmet Gürs reinterprets Anatolian ingredients with contemporary techniques, offering panoramic Bosphorus views from the rooftop.
+1 Michelin Star.
+Chef Mehmet Gürs reinterprets Anatolian ingredients with contemporary Scandinavian-Turkish techniques, offering panoramic Bosphorus views from the rooftop of the Marmara Pera Hotel.
+A pioneer of modern Turkish cuisine since 2005.

 Turkish Steakhouse